Mediterranean tortoise

 Testudo graeca

 Mediterranean tortoises have been imported around the world since the 1890s.
 More than 10 million tortoises have passed through the UK alone since that time, most of them Mediterranean tortoises.
 These are the most popular tortoises in the UK.
 In the 1970s and 1980s there were widely kept as pets.
-This removal of so many tortoises from their natural habitat put severe pressure on the populations of these species.
+This removal of so many tortoises from their natural habitat put severe pressure on the populations of this species.

 These tortoises can grow to up to 36 centimetres in length.